OceanUwU/Identificator/README.md

 For `credentials.json`, only include client details for the authentication services you're going to use.
 The services defined below are the only ones (currently) available.
+You can order them in the order that you want them to show up on the login page.
+If you're just setting up Identificator for development or testing and you'll need lots of accounts, you should use Auth0, cause you can make accounts really fast on it
 ```json
 {
     "discord": {